Join the Lesley Community

 Apply for Optional Practical Training

-3. When approved, you’ll get an Employment Authorization Document (EAD) in the mail.
-You may not start working until you receive your EAD and the first date on the card has arrived.
+3. If OPT petition to US Citizenship & Immigration Services (USCIS) is approved, you will receive an Employment Authorization Document (EAD) work card in the mail.
+You may not start working until you receive your EAD and the first date on the card has been reached.

-If you’re applying for Post-Completion OPT, U.S. Citizen and Immigration Services will accept your application as early as 90 days before and as late as 60 days after your completion date—the last day of the term you complete your degree requirements.
+If you’re applying for Post-Completion OPT, USCIS will accept your application as early as 90 days before and as late as 60 days after your academic program completion date.
+This refers to the last day of the term you complete your degree requirements, which may differ than your I-20 completion date.
+Remember that the I-20 completion date was an estimated date.
+The Post OPT deadline is based on when you finish your degree requirements.

-You’ll need to choose start and end dates for your Post-Completion OPT.
+You’ll need to choose a start and end date on your Post-Completion OPT application.
 The earliest you can start working is the day after your program completion date.
 The latest you can start working is 60 days after your completion date.
 Our International Students Services Office can help you plan your timeline.

 STEM Extension for Optional Practical Training